 Unfortunately, outcomes need to be standardized and risk-adjusted in order to mean much to anyone else outside of an individual practitioner.

 Risk adjustment is a bit more complicated.
 Risk adjustment takes into consideration the underlying health status of the patient being measured.
-The more complicated the patient’s condition, the “riskier” they are and therefore the more resources will be needed to treat them effectively.
-Further, the more complicated the patient, generally the less improvement we might expect to see, or at the very least the improvement in a complex patient will look different.
+The more complicated the patient’s condition, the “riskier” they are, and therefore, the more resources will be needed to treat them effectively.
+Further, the more complicated the patient, the less improvement we might expect to see, or at the very least, the improvement in a complex patient will look different.
 For example, imagine if an addiction facility publishes a 75% abstinence rate at 360 days post-discharge.
-However, they generally treat patients who have never been in treatment before, are relatively young, have not struggled with the disease for a long time and who do not have any co-occurring depression, anxiety, or trauma.
-But what if another provider with older clients, whose patients have generally been in and out of treatment their entire lives, and have a host of medical co-morbidities uses the same tool, measures the same way, and yet shows a 55% abstinence rate?
+However, they generally treat patients who have never been in treatment before, are relatively young, have not struggled with the disease for a long time, and do not have any co-occurring depression, anxiety, or trauma.
+But what if another provider with older clients, whose patients have generally been in and out of treatment their entire lives and have a host of medical co-morbidities, uses the same tool, measures the same way, and yet shows a 55% abstinence rate?
 Would we say this provider is producing lower quality work because their abstinence rate is 55% as compared to 75%?
-Probably we would not.
-In fact, we might say the opposite; namely, that the first provider could possibly be doing better.
-However at first glance, that 75% might look fantastic.
+Probably, we would not.
+In fact, we might say the opposite, namely, that the first provider could possibly be doing better.
+However, at first glance, that 75% might look fantastic.

 Some of the ways we can begin introducing risk adjustment can be by asking: